LaVivien/CalculateAreaOfCircleNotUsePi/README.md

-# Blackout math puzzle
+# Calculate area of circle, ellipse (without using formula of π)

 ## Calculate area of circle

 Write a program to approximate the area under a circle with radius r.
-Note that you should forget the existence of the well known formula area = πr2.
+Note that you should forget the existence of the well known formula area = πr<sup>2</sup>.

 ![Alt text](https://github.com/lavivien-cs-projects/CalculateAreaOfCircleNotUsePi/blob/master/circle_area.jpg?raw=true "Title")